Vaent/json-sample-creator/README.md

 All factories validate the `type` keyword of the schema passed in.

-If a type array like `"type":["integer","boolean"]` is supplied in the schema, provided the array contains only valid JSON types, a type will be selected at random from the array elements before fetching the relevant factory.
+If a type array like `"type":["integer","boolean"]` is supplied in the schema, provided the array contains only valid JSON types, a type will be selected from the array elements before fetching the relevant factory.

+If the schema contains no type definition, or the type keyword is an empty array, a type is selected at random before fetching its factory (all types are valid in the absence of a constraint).

 ### Features implemented for each JSON type